-On behalf of the Board of Directors, you are cordially invited to attend the 2021 Annual Meeting of Stockholders of Newpark Resources, Inc. (the "Company"), which will be held on Thursday, May 20, 2021, at 10:00 a.m., Central Daylight Time, at the offices of the Company, 9320 Lakeside Boulevard, Suite 100, The Woodlands, Texas 77381.
+On behalf of the Board of Directors, you are cordially invited to attend the 2022 Annual Meeting of Stockholders of Newpark Resources, Inc. (the "Company"), which will be held on Thursday, May 19, 2022, at 10:00 a.m., Central Daylight Time, at the offices of the Company, located at 9320 Lakeside Boulevard, Suite 100, The Woodlands, Texas 77381 (the "Annual Meeting").
 In the following pages, you will find the Notice of Annual Meeting of Stockholders as well as a Proxy Statement describing the business to be conducted at the meeting.